 FLEET_ENROLLMENT_TOKEN parameter is used to connect Elastic Agent to a

 specific Elastic Agent policy.

-Learn more on how to get an enrollment token from Fleet in the Quick start
+To learn how to get an enrollment token from Fleet, see Fleet enrollment tokens.

 FLEET_ENROLLMENT_TOKEN is empty then agent will connect to Kibana and get the default policy.

 To specify different destination/credentials, change the following parameters in the manifest file:

 - name: FLEET_URL value: "https://fleet-server_url:port" - name: FLEET_ENROLLMENT_TOKEN value: "token" - name: KIBANA_HOST value: "" - name: KIBANA_FLEET_USERNAME value: "" - name: KIBANA_FLEET_PASSWORD value: ""

 Kubernetes master nodes can use taints to limit the workloads that can run on them.
 The manifest for managed Elastic Agent defines tolerations to run on master nodes.
 Agents running on master nodes collect metrics from the control plane components (scheduler, controller manager) of Kubernetes.
 To disable Elastic Agent from running on master nodes, remove the following part of the Daemonset spec: